fs-c/maniac/README.md

 1. Download the latest build for your operating system by navigating to [releases](https://github.com/LW2904/maniac/releases) and downloading `maniac-win64-static.exe`.

 2. In your terminal, run the executable you just downloaded.
-On Windows this most commonly means running `cmd`, navigating to the folder you downloaded the file to (usually `cd ../Downloads`) and running it through typing `maniac-win64-static.exe`.
+On Windows this most commonly means running `cmd`, navigating to the folder you downloaded the file to (usually `cd ../Downloads`) and running it through typing `maniac-v*.exe`.

 ## Building from Source